ParanoidUser/awesome-practices/README.md

 - [Android Developer Guides](https://developer.android.com/guide) - These documents teach you how to build Android apps using APIs in the Android framework and other libraries.
 - [Kubernetes Configuration Best Practices](https://kubernetes.io/docs/concepts/configuration/overview/) - Consolidates configuration best practices that are introduced throughout the user guide, Getting Started documentation, and examples.
 - [EKS Best Practices Guides](https://aws.github.io/aws-eks-best-practices/) - Set of best practices for day 2 operations for Amazon EKS.
+- [Laws of UX](https://lawsofux.com) - Collection of best practices that designers can consider when building user interfaces.

 ## Conventions